Xalil404/Zodiac_Calculator/README.md

 * Save the astrological information provided through generating a share link or save it in PDF, Word, etc.. file format.

+## Testing

+I have manually tested the project through the following methods:

+* Responsive testing on various device sizes through Chrome tools of the deployed site on Heroku.

+* Browser testing on Firefox, Safari and Chrome of the deployed site on Heroku.

+* 36 tests to make sure each Zodiac sign and its associated data is correctly being fetched from Google sheets and displayed in the program.

+* Provided invalid data to make sure the relevant error messages are being provided.

+* Tested the code via the Pep8 to make sure there are no problems.